rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Like vinegar to the teeth and smoke to the eyes, so is the sluggard to those who send him. ^1026

-The fear of the Lord prolongs life, but the years of the wicked will be short. ^1027
+The fear of the LORD prolongs life, but the years of the wicked will be short. ^1027

 The hope of the righteous brings joy, but the expectation of the wicked will perish. ^1028

-The way of the Lord is a stronghold to the blameless, but destruction to evildoers. ^1029
+The way of the LORD is a stronghold to the blameless, but destruction to evildoers. ^1029

 The righteous will never be removed, but the wicked will not dwell in the land. ^1030